jurtasun/rcds_intro_nextflow/README.md

 ```bash
 nextflow run hello
 ```
 Congrats!
-You have nextflow succesfully installed in your computer.
+You have `Nextflow` succesfully installed in your computer.

 4. Install docker (outside of HPC)
 Visit the docker website [https://www.docker.com](https://www.docker.com) and follow the installation instrunctions.
 Move docker.dmg file to Applicatinos folder.
-Check successfull installation of docker, and run nextflow adding the `-with-docker` argument.
+Check successfull installation of docker, and run `Nextflow` adding the `-with-docker` argument.
 ```bash
 nextflow run hello -with-docker
 ```